 Vivid, lucid dreams are part of the human experience.
 Some people have them, others say they do not, but they may increase with the use of marijuana.
-There is the possibility it can have an effect on dreams when a person stops, or while they are using.
+There is the possibility that cannabis can have an effect on dreams when a person stops, or while they are using.
 Cannabis consumption affects everyone differently for different reasons.

 Dreaming is a normal part of healthy sleep.
 Good sleep has been connected to better cognitive function and emotional health, and studies have also linked dreams to effective thinking, memory, and emotional processing.
 In this way, many experts believe dreaming is either a reflection of or a contributor to quality sleep.